Home / Coffee Knowledge / “Q” for coffee quality – the Q-Grader

 “Q” for coffee quality – the Q-Grader

-The Coffee Quality Institute 's (CQI) Q-Grader program is the world's most prestigious coffee sensory training program.
+The Q-Grader program of the Coffee Quality Institute (CQI) is the world's most renowned coffee sensory training.
 Q-Graders undergo a demanding training and examination program.
-In 20 exams, they demonstrate their ability to sensorially evaluate coffee and identify and evaluate defects in green (unroasted) coffee.
+In 20 exams, they demonstrate their skill in sensorily evaluating coffee and identifying and assessing defects in green (unroasted) coffee.

-Q-graders analyze coffee quality using a standardized cupping and evaluation protocol.
-They are calibrated to provide objective evaluations.
-They rate the quality and intensity of a coffee's acidity, body, flavor, and aroma with a score between six and ten.
-Coffees rated above 80 are considered specialty coffees.
+Q-Graders analyze the quality of coffee using a standardized cupping and evaluation protocol.
+They are calibrated to provide objective assessments.
+For example, they rate the quality and intensity of acidity, body, flavor, and aroma of a coffee with a score between six and ten.
+Coffees rated with more than 80 points are considered specialty coffees.

-A Q-grader in Singapore grades coffees on the same basis as a grader in Korea or Mexico.
-A Q-grader's license is valid for three years.
-Afterward, a Q-grader must undergo calibration and license renewal.
+A Q-Grader in Singapore evaluates coffees on the same basis as a Grader in Korea or Mexico.
+A Q-Grader's license is valid for three years.
+Afterwards, a Q-Grader must undergo a calibration and license renewal.

-The Q-Grader program was created to evaluate Arabicas.
-There is now also a protocol for evaluating Robustas, the R-Grader program.
+The Q-Grader program was created for the evaluation of Arabica coffees.
+Meanwhile, there is also a protocol for evaluating Robustas, the so-called R-Grader program.

-The following Q-graders are currently active in Switzerland (follow the link and search for "Switzerland").
-Around 50 Q-Arabica graders are now certified in Switzerland.
-This is a considerable number, compared to Germany, for example, where 31 Q-Arabica graders are certified.
-This high density also reflects Switzerland's importance as a location for trade and the assessment of coffee quality.
-Austria has 6 Q-graders, Great Britain 9.
+Currently, the following Q-Graders are active in Switzerland (follow the link and search for "Switzerland").
+Around 50 Q-Arabica Graders are now certified in Switzerland.
+This is a very high number, especially when compared to Germany, for example, where 31 Q-Arabica Graders are certified.
+This high density also indicates that Switzerland is an important location for the trade and assessment of coffee qualities.
+Austria has 6 Q-Graders, Great Britain 9.

 All 20 exams must be passed.
 Failed exams can be retaken twice within 18 months.